 Spend time analysing what language your competitors are using.
 Your choice of words should explain why your brand exists, not what it does or how you do it.

 Avoid falling into the trap of generic, unoriginal words.
-For example, If your website, visuals and marketing collateral is of a high quality, consumers will presume quality without you having to constantly repeat the word.
+For example, if your website, visuals, and marketing collateral is of a high quality, consumers will presume quality without you having to constantly repeat the word.